 It’s a commonly held myth that the cloud is less secure than an on-premises solution.
 However, the cloud is often the more secure option.
 Cloud providers typically dedicate much more time and resources to security and are able to adopt best practices faster.

 This is the beginning of a series exploring the benefits of cloud architecture.
-Come back or subscribe to blog updates for more in-depth information on spot instances, the separation of compute and storage and the economics of provisioning to peak.
+Come back or subscribe to blog updates for more in-depth information on spot instances, the separation of compute and storage, and the economics of provisioning to the peak.